Our University

 As Indigenous Peoples we have always recognized our interdependence with the land, and as an institution of higher learning we can no longer ignore our global responsibility to collaborate globally to interrupt harmful thinking and practices that are placing humanity on the path of premature extinction.

-That is why we decided to build our international digital campus (this website) in close partnership with the Gesturing Towards Decolonial Futures Arts/Research Collective.
-While we occasionally invite people to visit the Amazon campus, the purpose of this digital campus initiative is to support people everywhere to intentionally repair their relationship with the whole/with the Earth wherever they are and embrace the responsibilities associated with this reunion.
+That is why we decided to build our international digital campus (this website) in close partnership with the Gesturing Towards Decolonial Futures Arts/Research Collective as an immersive artistic and pedagogical experience.
+While we occasionally invite people to visit the Amazon campus, the purpose of this digital campus initiative is to invite and support people everywhere to intentionally repair their relationship with the whole/with the Earth wherever they are and embrace the responsibilities associated with this reunion.

 This virtual campus has 5 inter- and trans-disciplinary Faculties: Respect, Reverence, Reciprocity, Responsibility and Climate Education.
 Each Faculty has a hub of experiments.
 Each experiment is a collaborative regenerative inquiry around a matter of concern.
 Each inquiry has connection points with other inquiries both within each Faculty, between different Faculties and beyond.
 Our research and education are grounded in a practice/discipline we cal sense-fullness, which is distinct from mindfulness.
 Sense-fullness asks for a different relationship with our sense of self, identity, belonging, imagination, language, sensory perception, and reasoning.
 It prepares us to have a relationship with reality that is not necessarily mediated by human constructions of meaning.